Why do electric utilities prune trees?

 PUBLIC RESOURCE ARTICLES

 Adherence to proper tree maintenance techniques and IVM principles as defined by industry best practices and standards is essential to balancing the need for tree-conductor clearance with the health of trees and the environment.
-Tree-line USA...read more
+Tree-line USA The Arbor Day...read more

 Utility vegetation management is necessary because the wrong plant is growing in the wrong place.
 Trees that can grow to 80 feet are not compatible with power lines 25 feet above the ground.
 A smaller growing tree, however, could be grown under a...read more